Jimmy Maurer

-James "Jimmy" Maurer (born October 14, 1988) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club FC Dallas.
+James "Jimmy" Maurer (born October 14, 1988) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Houston Dynamo.

 Career

+High School

+Maurer graduated from St. Pius X Catholic High School, Atlanta GA in the spring of 2007.

-College and amateur
+College

 Maurer attended college at the University of South Carolina and was the starting goalkeeper for four years.
 During his four-year career, he started all 78 games for the Gamecocks.
 He finished his collegiate career with 28 shutouts, second in South Carolina history.
 In his first year in 2007, Maurer started all 19 games for the Gamecocks and recorded a 1.08 goals against average.
 He was also named Conference USA Freshman of the Year.
 In 2009 as a junior, Maurer played every minute in net for South Carolina and had a 1.22 goals against average to go along with five shutouts and being named to the All-Conference USA Third Team.
 He was named to the 2010 All-Conference USA Second Team during his senior campaign in which he recorded nine shutouts and a career-high 2,028 minutes in net, including the South Carolina–Clemson rivalry, where he finished off an unprecedented shutout of the derby archrivals.

 Maurer played with various clubs in the USL Premier Development League during his collegiate career.
 In 2008, he played for the Atlanta Silverbacks U23's and in 2009, with Chicago Fire Premier.
 While with Chicago, he was named the 2009 PDL season Goalkeeper of the Year and played in the PDL Championship game.
 He concluded his PDL career playing with Atlanta Blackhawks in 2010.